pyjamabrah/pyjamabrah/content/products/c-language/index.md

               type: "video"
               meta: 15:44
               attachments: 1
+        - section: "Strings, Arrays and Pointers"
+          open: "open"
+          description: "We will dive into how data is stored in the memory and referenced when it comes to strings.
+How we can save multiple instances of data with same data types and what pointers mean."
+          sectionDuration: "1 hr 30 mins mins"
+          chapters:
+            - chapter: "Strings and concept of array and pointers"
+              preview: ""
+              type: "video"
+              meta: 35
+              attachments: 0
+            - chapter: "Defining and Assigning Arrays"
+              preview: ""
+              type: "video"
+              meta: 16
+              attachments: 0
+            - chapter: "Arrays and out of bound access"
+              preview: ""
+              type: "video"
+              meta: 46
+              attachments: 0
+            - chapter: "Strings and Character arrays"
+              preview: ""
+              type: "video"
+              meta: 20
+              attachments: 0
+            - chapter: "WIP. being recorded..."
+              preview: ""
+              type: "video"
+              meta:
+              attachments: 0
         - section: "To be uploaded..."
           open: "open"
           description: "This course is being actively developed at the moment.
 More sections/Lectures and exercises are regularly added.
 Sections prior to this are complete and available for learner to pursue..."